threefoldtech/zos/docs/upgrade/readme.md

 The only way to get code onto a 0-OS is using flist.
 An upgrade flist will be composed of the new binary to install and in some case a migration script.

-The content of the upgrade flist will be cached on disk, so in the event of a power failure, the node can just restart and restart all the workloads without downloading all the new modules again.

 ![upgrade flow](../../assets/0-OS_upgrade_flow.png)

 ### Flist upgrade layout

 The files in the upgrade flist needs to be located in the filesystem tree at the same destination they would need to be in 0-OS.
-This allow the upgrade code to stays simple and only does a copy from the flist to the cache disk of 0-OS.
+This allow the upgrade code to stays simple and only does a copy from the flist to the root filesystem of the node.

 Some hooks scripts will be executed during the upgrade flow if there are present in the flist.
 These files needs to be executable, be located at the root of the flist and named: